the batching problem

 | TPOT | time per output token |

 continuous batching mostly improves throughput and utilization.
-TTFT may increase when the scheduler queues a new request behind a full token budget.
+TTFT may increase when a new request waits behind a full token budget.
 TPOT for one isolated request may not change much, but aggregate TPOT improves because GPU slots are rarely idle.

 the next bottleneck

-continuous batching solves when to admit new requests. it does not by itself solve how much work a newly admitted request is allowed to bring into one iteration.
+continuous batching decides when to admit new requests. it does not decide how much work a newly admitted request may bring into one iteration.

-this matters when a new request has a long prompt. a 2048-token prefill can monopolize one iteration for hundreds of milliseconds. during that iteration, active decode requests wait, so their TPOT spikes.
+if a new request has a long prompt, a 2048-token prefill can monopolize an iteration for hundreds of milliseconds. active decode requests wait during that iteration, so their TPOT spikes.

 this is prefill-decode interference: